Jules Brunfaut: Biography

 In 1889, a certain J. Burnay asked Brunfaut to undertake the restoration of the "Quinta do Trinidade" in Seixal, Portugal, and for the construction of his house in Lisbon.
 Brunfaut moved to Portugal, where he constructed the hotel of a Mr. L. Ribeiro and built the art gallery of Count Daupias.

 Upon his return to Brussels, Brunfaut received numerous commissions for bourgeois houses, mansions, castles, villas, utility buildings, industrial buildings for Solvay factories, and exhibition pavilions in Belgium and abroad from 1880 to 1919.

 Brunfaut's most famous work, however, is the Hôtel Hannon in Saint-Gilles, a suburb of Brussels, which he built for his close friend Édouard Hannon (1853–1931).
 Hannon wanted an Art Nouveau-style house, and Brunfaut obliged, although he had no experience designing anything in Art Nouveau, and the resultant house has a kind of clumsiness about it, contrasting with the harmonious work of, for example, Victor Horta.
 The house was the longtime home of the photography center Contretype, which moved out in 2014.
-In 2022, it will reopen as a historic house museum under the auspices of the Horta Museum.
+In 2023, it reopened as a historic house museum under the auspices of the Horta Museum.

 Brunfaut closed his office about 1920 in order to travel with his wife, Victorine Castaigne (1867–1930), along with his three daughters, and to devote himself to his writings and at the meetings of the commissions of which he was a member.
 Brunfaut died in his mansion on the avenue Molière in Brussels, after a prolonged illness on 4 January 1942.

 He was a member of the Académie royale des sciences, des lettres et des beaux-arts de Belgique, Fine Arts Class.